 There are some minimal criteria you must meet depending upon your specific degree of obesity.
 These include:

 Insurance coverage varies greatly depending on plan and employer.
 Please contact your insurance provider and ask about the terms of your coverage.
 If you have additional questions, our coordinators are happy to discuss your specific case with you at 785-232-0444.

 Weight loss surgery is a major decision and it is important you have all the resources to determine if surgery is right for you.
 The first step to joining our bariatric surgery program is to attend one of our free weight loss surgery seminars at The University of Kansas Health System St. Francis Campus to learn about bariatric surgery in a safe, compassionate environment.
 This seminar gives you the opportunity to:

 Sign up for a free seminar today!

-If you are unable to attend a session, we have created an online seminar to provide you with the information and education you need from the comfort of your own home.
+For your safety during Covid-19, we are currently not offering live seminar sessions.
+We have an online seminar to provide you with the information and education you need from the comfort and safety of your own home.